Stability in Training PINNs for Stiff PDEs: Why Initial Conditions Matter: Methodology

-Here the two functions $u_0, g$ are user-input and are assumed to satisfy desired regularity so that the existence and uniqueness of solutions for such a PDE is guaranteed.
-We also assume that the compactibility condition, i.e., $g(0, \bx) = u_0(\bx)$ for $\bx \in \partial\Omega$, is satisfied in order to prevent any ill-conditioning of the PDE problem.
+Furthermore $\mathcal{B}$ is an operator defined for $(t, \bx)$ on the boundary.
+We also assume that the functions $u_0$, $f$, and $g$ are user inputs that satisfy the desired regularity so that the existence and uniqueness of solutions for such a PDE are guaranteed.
+We also assume that the compatibility condition, $g(0, \bx) = u_0(\bx)$ for $\bx \in \partial\Omega$, is satisfied to prevent any ill-conditioning of the solution.

 \textbf{Types of Boundary Conditions}: one can consider many kinds of boundary conditions as follows